tigerpointe/Clues-Adventure/README.md

         Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 ... and press the enter key.
 Type "Y" and press the enter key again.
-When the execution policy is set as "Unrestricted", PowerShell will prompt you for a confirmation before running any untrusted scripts.
+When the execution policy is set as "Unrestricted", PowerShell will still prompt you for a confirmation before running any untrusted scripts.
 By default, PowerShell will not run any scripts downloaded from the Internet (unless digitally signed).

 More secure PowerShell options exist that involve unblocking or bypassing the individual script file.
 Before making any changes, a detailed understanding of PowerShell security is highly recommended.
 In Windows 11, you can simply right-click on the game script and select the "Run as PowerShell" option.